pmean/build-website/text/21/nhanes-overview.md

     End;
 ```

+### Key demographic groups

+Often with a survey like NHANES, you want to examine one or more subgroups rather than the entire population.
+Key demographic variables that you might want to use to create subgroups are found in DEMO_I and inclue

++ RIAGENDR: Gender of the participant
++ RIDAGEMN, the age at screening in months (for participants less than 24 months old)
++ RIDAGEYR, the age at screening in years with 80+ year old coded as 80
++ RIDEXAGM, the age at exam in months for participants less than 19 years old
++ RIDRETH3: Race-ethnicity variable based on questions asked in 2011 and later.
+This differed from earlier surveys in the handling of Asian-American and Mexican-American responses.
++ RIDRETH1: Race-ethnicity grouped using criteria before 2011
++ DMDEDUC3: Highest level of education (participants ages 6-19 years)
++ DEMDEDUC2 Highest level of education (participlants agess 20 years and above)

 ### Example: blood lead levels in children in the 2015-2016 cycle

 Here's an example of the SAS code needed to estimate the average blood lead level in children under the age of six in the 2015-2016 cycle of NHANES.

+#### Read the data

 You will need to download two datasets: